Vikash2K21/devTinder/src/homework.md

 -create POST/signup API to add data to database
 -push some documents using API calls from postman -Error Handling using try , catch

+-js vs json(difference)
+-Add the  express.json middleware to your app
+-MAke your signup API dynamic to recieve data from the end user